ljwagerfield/crdt/README.md

-Convergent or Commutative Replicated Data Types (CRDT)
+Conflict-free Replicated Data Types (CRDT)
 ====

 A digestible explanation of Convergent or Commutative Replicated Data Types (CRDT) written from a software engineer's perspective.